-I know I have been a super slacker with the blogging.
-There is so much I would love to share with you.
-I will have to do it a little bit at a time.
-I am kind of playing catch up.
-So, for New Year’s this year, my husband and I went to Disney World.
-It was totally amazing.
+Anyway, for New Year’s this year, my husband and I went to Disney World, and it was amazing.
 Yes, we went without our beautiful daughter.
 Yes, we felt guilty almost the whole time.
-Yes, we brought her back so many gifts that we had to buy another bag to fly them back. :) We called them “guilt gifts.”
+Yes, we brought her back so many gifts that we had to buy another bag to fly them back.
+We called them “guilt gifts.”
 However, we are taking her next year for her 5th birthday, so we aren’t all that terrible.

-Two things that REALLY impressed me at Disney.
+There were two things that REALLY impressed me when we were at Disney.

-One.
-We spent one day in Hollywood Studios at Disney.
-I was so impressed to see a huge nativity scene when you walked through the park and also during the lights show at night, they had a lighted nativity scene at the front of the lights show.
+The first, was when we spent one day in Hollywood Studios at Disney.
+I was so impressed to see a huge nativity scene when you walked through the park and also during the lights show at night; they had a lighted nativity scene at the front of the lights show.
 I was shocked to see it, but very happy!!
 Also, no one seemed shy to say Merry Christmas or anything like that.
 I didn’t hear any “holiday” talk.